Tuurlijk/TYPO3.Homestead/README.md

 ## SSH Access

-You can find a terminal op: [http://shell.local.typo3.org](http://shell.local.typo3.org)
+You can find a terminal on: [http://shell.local.typo3.org](http://shell.local.typo3.org)

 If you set up a box without a file share, you will want to access the box using ssh.
 To add your public ssh key to the authorized_keys file of the vagrant user, you can execute the following command: